 The Neonatal Intensive Care Unit at West Hills Hospital & Medical Center is a Level II-b NICU for critical newborn care.
-One of the best-equipped medical facilities in the area for critical newborns, the unit is specifically designed for premature and micro-premature babies.
+One of the best-equipped medical facilities in the area for critical newborns.

 This very special 11-bed hospital nursery provides care and treatment to newborn babies who cannot go home after birth, or develop problems in the first few days of life.
 They may be born prematurely or show signs of problems during or after delivery, and may be sent to the NICU within the first 24 hours after birth.
 When complications arise even within minutes after birth, stabilization rooms are operated by NICU staff in the Labor and Delivery department before quick transport to the NICU.
 Our NICU is a life-saving, high-technology hospital unit operated by healthcare staff trained in specialized newborn care that goes beyond ordinary infant healthcare.
 Care may range from days to months depending on the severity of your baby's needs.